-Finance income is interest paid by the bank on the Company's reclamation deposit from 0.15% to 1.25% interest.
-The interest rate provided on the deposit balance is subject to the change in the interest rate during the period.
+Interest income include interest earned on term deposit at a range of interest rate of 0.45% to 0.50% and interest paid by the bank on the Company's reclamation deposit from 0.15% to 1.25% interest.
+The interest rate provided on the deposit balances are subject to the change in the interest rate during the period.